Nuitka/Nuitka-website/doc/doc/factory.rst

  Factory Rationale
 *******************

-Both the ``master`` and ``develop`` branch are supposed to be working for people at all times.
+Both the ``main`` and ``develop`` branch are supposed to be working for people at all times.
 For experiments in the context of issues and generally features not yet ready for prime time, there we have the factory branch.